AWS IAM Explained: Roles, Policies, and Least Privilege in Practice

 What is the difference between an IAM Role and an IAM User in AWS?

-An IAM User has permanent, long-term credentials (a password and/or access key) and represents a specific human or legacy application.
-An IAM Role has no permanent credentials — instead it issues temporary tokens via AWS STS when assumed.
-Use Roles for all application workloads (Lambda, EC2, ECS) and CI/CD pipelines.
-Reserve Users only for humans who can't use AWS SSO, or legacy systems that don't support role-based auth.
+An IAM User has permanent, long-term credentials — a password for the console and an Access Key and Secret Key for programmatic access.
+Those credentials do not expire until manually revoked.
+An IAM Role has no permanent credentials — it issues temporary tokens via AWS STS when assumed, valid for 15 minutes to 12 hours.
+Use Roles for all application workloads (Lambda, EC2, ECS), CI/CD pipelines, and cross-account access.
+Reserve Users only for humans who genuinely cannot use AWS IAM Identity Center, or legacy systems that have no support for role assumption — and in those cases, enforce mandatory 90-day key rotation via an AWS Config rule.

-What does 'least privilege' mean in AWS IAM and how do you actually achieve it?
+What does 'least privilege' mean in AWS IAM and how do you actually achieve it in practice?

-Least privilege means each identity has exactly the permissions it needs to do its job — no more.
-In practice, deploy your application in a staging environment with a broad policy, enable CloudTrail, then use IAM Access Analyzer's policy generation feature to produce a policy based only on the API calls your app actually made.
-Apply that tight policy in production.
-Revisit it whenever your app's feature set changes.
+Least privilege means each identity has exactly the permissions it needs to do its specific job — no broader.
+In practice, you do not guess the right permissions upfront.
+Instead, deploy your application in staging with CloudTrail enabled and a reasonably scoped policy, let it run for 7 or more days to exercise all code paths under realistic conditions, then use IAM Access Analyzer's policy generation feature to produce a policy based only on the API calls your application actually made.
+Apply that policy in production.
+Revisit it whenever your application's feature set changes significantly, and monitor for policy drift using AWS Config rules.

 Why does my EC2 instance say 'Unable to locate credentials' even though I created an IAM Role for it?